he-yang/JSON-to-Excel/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Excel add-in JSON-to-Excel Convert JSON to Excel within Excel (web online, windows, mac, linux)
+JSON-to-Excel by WTSolutions Convert JSON to Excel within Excel (web online, windows, mac, linux)
 =======================================================
-JSON-to-Excel is a Microsoft Excel add-in which can convert JSON to Excel within Excel.
+JSON to Excel is a **Microsoft Excel add-in** or **Web Application** which can convert JSON to Excel.
+Both Flat/Nested JSON can be converted.

-Both **flat and nested JSON** can be converted using this add-in.

-This add-in is available at the Microsoft store- Appsource, which can be accessed within Excel, so it does not require any download, a simple click within Excel would run the add-in.

 中文版文档 https://JSON-to-Excel.wtsolutions.cn/zh-cn/latest/